 Please park in the parking lot west of Century High School and enjoy four dog park fields at Century Bark Park.
 The fields are gated and bags are provided for cleanup.
 Dogs must be leashed while in the central corridor of the dog park.
 Bismarck City Ordinance 3-01-01, Section Eight, declares the remainder of the Bark Park to be a leash-free area.
 See the dog park rules below.
 They are also posted on-site at the corner of N. 4th St. and E. Century Ave.

 These guidelines will help to ensure that Century Bark Park stays clean and safe.

-- Big Paws Field, for dogs over 30 pounds
+- Big Paws Field is for dogs over 30 pounds.

-- Wiggly Field, for dogs 30 pounds and under
+- Wiggly Field is for dogs less than 30 pounds.

-- Fetch Field, for all dogs (training and obedience area)
+- Fetch Field is for all dogs and owners interested in a training and obedience area.